 Anxious to Bless

-People say “Bless you!” when you sneeze.
+People say, “Bless you!” when you sneeze.
 This phrase in our culture weakens the word “bless.”
 The biblical idea of blessing is a strong thread.
-In the Sermon on the Mount, the Lord starts off with a list of virtues for which he wants to bless you—walking in humility, sensitivity to others, gentleness, righteousness, mercy, purity of heart, peacemaking and standing up for Jesus.
+In the Sermon on the Mount, the Lord starts off with a list of virtues for which he wants to bless you—humility, sensitivity to others, gentleness, righteousness, mercy, purity of heart, peacemaking and standing up for Jesus.
 These are not the characteristics of the natural man.
 They require a renewing of your mind.
 After outlining the design of salvation, Paul writes, “… be transformed by the renewing of your mind.
 Then you will be able to discern what is God’s will for you—His good, pleasing and perfect will.”
 (Romans 12:2) That is the blessing promise.

-The idea that God wants to bless is a continuation of God’s ancient promise, never withdrawn, “I will surely bless you.”
+The idea that God wants to bless us is a continuation of God’s ancient promise, never withdrawn, “I will surely bless you.”
 (Genesis 22:17)